 The TNTT crime procedural series Perception is the perfect epitome of that, as it refers to a special ability that the main character, Dr. Daniel Pierce, possesses.

 Because of Dr. Pierce’s history with paranoid schizophrenia, his hallucinations sometimes help him spot the vital clues in the investigation.
+However, this also tends to make him an unreliable narrator, keeping us on our toes when it comes to what is real and what isn’t.

 Bones, Fox (2005 – 2017)